Answered By: Library Online Last Updated: Aug 17, 2018 Views: 59

 If you would like to read the full text of an article but can only find the abstract (summary) of the article, try Publication Finder.
 But you can also restrict your searches to only full-text articles, which will avoid this problem (see the TIP on the bottom of this box).

 Once you've found an article, look at the information about the article to find the name of the journal, magazine, or newspaper in which it was published.
-This information is usually in a section labeled Source or Publication.
+This information is usually in a section labeled Source or Publication Title.
 You can use this information to search if the publication is available in another database.
-You should also note the title of the article and the year (and month, if available) when the article was published.
+You should also note the title of the article and the year (and month, if available) when the article was published

-Then from the Library Homepage in Blackboard, click on and click on Journal Finder.
+Then from the Library Homepage, click on the Publication Finder button.
 Type the name of the journal, magazine, or newspaper into the text box or click on Browse by Letter to find the publication.

 You can then search for the article using the article's title, author, date of publication, etc. to find if the full text of the article is available in that database.
 Then click on the article or on the download PDF link to access the full text of the article.

-Tip: In many databases, you can click on a button to limit your search results to only full-text articles either before or after your search.
+TIP: In many databases, you can click on a button to limit your search results to only full-text articles either before or after your search.
 We recommend that you always check the full-text when you start a search, unless you are looking for something very obscure.
-Please see below for examples:
+Please see below for how to do it.